kevineo/learning/git/0003-building_a_new_feature/README.md

 13) Following step (12), resolve all conflict by selecting the code.
-Select the code block without much modifications.
+Select the code block without many modifications.
 Please read **important note** for this section.
 ```
 >>>>>>> 6c02f6fd67369d5233d7390bf5ec8a4cd46f540d